muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 corresponds to a generic *object* of an object-oriented language, the *label* is the *class* of that *object*, and *attributes* are *properties*.

+As a primary exception to the above, the large number of *exception* or *error* types common in some data models / type systems should *not* be represented using a **Capsule** but rather with the structurally identical **Excuse** which natively carries that extra semantic.

 The idiomatic way to represent a singleton type value is as a **Capsule** where the *label* is the singleton type name and the *attributes* is the **Tuple** with zero attributes.